baransaghafi/baransaghafi.github.io/index.md

 ## Personal Skills
 - Strong teamwork & communication
 - Organization & time management
-- Fast learner, adaptable under pressure
+- Fast learner, adaptable under pressure, System Thinking
+- Commonly understood Writing skills
-- Experience with both **quantitative** (AHP-ANP, regression, spatial analysis) and **qualitative** (thematic/content analysis, interviews) research methods
+- Experience with both **quantitative** (AHP-ANP, Spatial Regression, Spatial analysis, R and Python) and **qualitative** (Content Analysis, Thematic Analysis, semi-structured Interview and Documentary Analysis) research methods

 ---

 ## Activities and Honors
+- Worked as a representative for undergraduate urbanism students, helping to organize events and activities (PU) (2019-2022)
-- Elite Student Award — Pars University of Architecture and Art (2022)
+- Ranked as The Top 5 student amount 89 students in B.Sc. degree at Pars University of Architecture and Art (2022)
-- Top 5 ranking student, B.Sc.
-Urban Planning (2022)
-- Student representative & event organizer (2019–2022)
+- Worked as a member of scientific association of urban management at University of Tehran (UT) (2022-2024)
+- Worked as TA for graduate and undergraduate students at University of Tehran (UT) (2024)

 ---